MrCarZ/hc-inventory/README.md

 It was an application developed using only HTML, CSS and Vanilla Javascript, and some custom styles from the internet.

-You can check the result at: carzventory.netlify.app
+You can check the result at: https://carzventory.netlify.app/